satya164/react-navigation-addons/README.md

 }
 ```

 Calling `setOptions` with an plain object does a merge with previous options.
-For example, the options for `header` get merged with previous options for `header`.
-So you don't have to pass the full header object again.
+You don't have to pass the full configuration object again.

 ### `navigation.addListener`